holocronweaver/OgreVox/README.md

 OgreVox
 ==========

-Provides a bare framework for creating cross-platform Ogre 1.9 projects.
+Provides a framework for creating cross-platform 3D voxel projects in Ogre 1.9 using the PolyVox and Accidental Noise libraries.

 A simple example project is included to get you started.
+Facing the Ogre head at the center of the screen, volumes are placed in four
+quadrants:
+* upper-right: VoxelSphere
+* lower-right: LargeVoxelSphere
+* upper-left: VoxelTerrain
+* lower-left: VoxelPlanet

 Includes simple FPS controls via holocronweaver/BareOgre.